cirosantilli/linux-cheat/compile/gdb.md

 gdb uses symbol information contained in executables to debug them

-for this to work, executables must be compiled with that extra information, making it slightly larger.

-add debug information to executable on compilation:
+See info on gcc debug flags for how to generate that information.
+As a summary, to get the maximum amount of debug information just use:

     gcc -ggdb3 a.c

-options

-- g : generate debug info for gdb
-- ggdb : adds more info
-- ggdb3 : adds max info. default if 2 when ggdb is used.

-to run executable and debug it:
+To run executable and debug it with gdb use:

     gdb a.out